gonmf/dakilang/README.md

 _Image courtesy of Maria Teresa C._

-Daki is a declarative and logic language based on Horn clauses, aimed at solving problems via deduction.
+Daki is a declarative, logic, typed language based on Horn clauses, aimed at solving problems via deduction.
 This project implements a stable, iterative and space bound algorithm of unification of free variables, in depth-first search.

 **For now the reference interpreter will be implemented in Ruby for fast prototyping and iteration.**